From the Archives: Curcumin for Tuberculosis; Broccoli for Liver Cancer; Exercise and Healthy Diet Prevents Alzheimer’sMichael Downey August 16, 2021

 Pain in the meditation group that also received naloxone was reduced by 24%.
 Participants in the meditation and placebo group had pain ratings that were reduced by 21%.
 Participants in the non-meditation control groups reported increases in pain, whether they received the naloxone or placebo.
 The scientists concluded that meditation can reduce pain, and it does not work through the body’s natural opioid system.
 They found that something unique is happening in the way meditation reduces pain.

 This alternative pain therapy study was published in the March 2016 issue of the Journal of Neuroscience.
-The full study can be read online now at http://tinyurl.com/zjpqr6k with access fee.
-The new CDC pain prescription guidelines and other information on opioids are available at http://tinyurl.com/jbzh5cr without cost.
+The full study can be read online now at https://tinyurl.com/zjpqr6k with access fee.

 The study team also found that healthcare workers are poorly trained in this area and that published studies provide generally poor descriptions of beneficial exercise therapies tested.
 Striving to change this, this new study includes a how-to guide that lists step-by-step effective exercises for a variety of health problems including COPD, diabetes, chronic fatigue syndrome, heart disease and heart failure, knee and hip osteoarthritis, and low back pain, as well as fall prevention.
 Stressing that prescribed exercise must be tailored for the specific health problem, it details specifics for each condition, such as materials needed, number and length of exercise sessions required to be effective, and degree of benefit.